-• Employees and self-employed people in a recognised partnership, including same-sex partnerships.
-The provisions are the same as for Maternity leave.

-- As of 1 July 2009, it was decided that children born into a female same-sex family can be adopted by the co-mother as a stepchild already from birth.
+- Employees and self-employed people in a recognized partnership, including same-sex partnerships.
+The parental status must have been established.
+The provisions are the same as for Maternity leave. - As of 1 July 2009, it was decided that children born into a female same-sex family can be adopted by the co-mother as a stepchild already from birth.
 This means that an adoptive mother who is the registered partner or spouse of a female biological mother is also entitled to the Paternity (and Parental) leave cash benefit.
 Male same-sex couples who have conceived children via a surrogate mother do not have the same possibilities.
 Legally, there can only be two parents, in this case the biological mother and father.
-The non-biological father can only adopt the child after two and a half years and does therefore not have eligibility for Paternity (and Parental) leave10. - Until the introduction of the earmarked leave in September 2022 parents may be situated differently after divorce.
-In principle, they have identical rights to Parental leave.
-However, if the parents disagree about how to share the leave, it is the parent with whom the child resides, who decides how the Parental leave is split, in most cases the mother.
-Also, a father who is not married to the mother or in a registered partnership may also risk losing his formal status as a father, and therefore the eligibility to Parental leave.
-This may happen if the mother finds another partner and registers him as the parent11. - Unemployed fathers receive unemployment benefit and people on sickness benefits receive sick benefit in the two weeks of Paternity leave.
+The nonbiological father can only adopt the child after two and a half years and does therefore not have eligibility for Paternity (and Parental) leave. - Unemployed fathers receive unemployment benefit and people on sickness benefits receive sick benefit in the two weeks of Paternity leave.

-10 Semanda, F. (2017) Normbrydende forældre-barn relationer i retlig belysning [Normbreaking parent-child relationships in legal perspective].
+&lt;sup>11 Semanda, F. (2017) Normbrydende forældre-barn relationer i retlig belysning [Normbreaking parent-child relationships in legal perspective].
 Det Juridiske Fakultet, Københavns Universitet.